Chinese Almond Cookies are crunchy and almond-y and highly addicting. And they are so easy to make at home.

 Years ago I was given a signed copy of Martin Yan's Feast (affiliate link!).

 Now these are not exactly like the ones you find in the store or a restaurant.
-He uses butter and shortening instead of lard.
-And he also adds brown sugar.
-I borrowed the egg yolk wash from another recipe I discovered when I was looking for the name of these.
+He uses butter and shortening instead of lard (yum!).
+And he also adds brown sugar (double yum!).

-If you want them to look more “copycat” like, swap the brown sugar for more granulated sugar and maybe add a drop or two of yellow and red food coloring to make them a bit more pale orange.
+If you want pure copycat, use lard and all granulated sugar and a drop or two of yellow and red food coloring to tinge them orange.

 If you cannot find blanched almonds in the store, fear not, it is so easy to do at home.
 Put the raw almonds (not salted, or flavored) in a bowl and cover with bowling water just until the skin begins to pucker, about 30-45 seconds.